+The Division of the State Architect (DSA) reviews construction projects under its jurisdiction for Title 24 compliance.
 The scope of DSA's review depends on the client who owns the facility and the scope of the project.
 See Project Submittal Planning for detailed information.

 The majority of DSA's plan review and construction oversight focuses on new construction and alteration projects for California school and community college districts.
 DSA's oversight for structural safety of school facilities is governed by the provisions of the Field Act contained in the California Education Code sections 17280, et. seq. for K–12 and 81130, et. seq. for community colleges.
 The Field Act imposes important requirements on California schools that are not present in other types of construction approval processes:

 - Licensed design professionals must prepare drawings and specifications for proposed construction work.

 - Drawings and specifications have to be verified by DSA for compliance with applicable building codes.

 - The building codes utilized in the design of school buildings contain structural provisions superior to many other types of facilities, with consideration for known seismic activity in California.

 - A project owner (school or community college district) must hire a DSA-certified inspector to oversee construction.
 The inspector selection must be approved by the design professionals and DSA.

 - Recently changes have been approved to the California Administrative Code, Section 4-333 (b) 1 (PDF - 9 KB) regarding employment of project inspectors.
 The new language specifies that the inspector is permitted to have an employment relationship with an entity providing services to the school district if the entity only provides services directly related to project inspection.